jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportsshipped.md

 ## All SQL Agent Jobs Report
 Report on the SQL Agent Jobs defined on selected SQL Server instances.

+## Audit Log
+Spotlight maintains an audit log of user actions.
+This log is a historical record of who changed what configuration when.
+For more information, see [Log of user actions][enterprise_backend_logofuseractions].

 ## Custom Counters Report
 Report on data collected for configured custom counters on selected SQL Servers or Windows hosts.